01 Dec A Sucker For Smells

 I’ve always been a sucker for smells.
 I love the way it triggers emotions and memories.
 Fresh baked holiday cookies at grandma Teetie’s house, the salty smell of the ocean waves on Bethany beach, or cut lilies blooming on the kitchen countertop.
 There is nothing like our senses to take us back to those beloved things so dear to our hearts.

-Like so many in today’s turmoil, I am constantly trying to find the joy in the journey something, anything to take my mind off my own personal struggles and the struggles of so many as we navigate through this pandemic and its devastating impacts along the way.
-I grasp at finding not only personal joy but also joy in our business and those who we serve.
+Like so many in today’s turmoil, I am constantly trying to find the joy in the journey, something, anything to take my mind off my own personal struggles and the struggles of so many as we navigate through this pandemic and its devastating impacts along the way.
+I grasp at finding personal joy and joy in our business and those we serve.

-When we decided to open up MaidPure, I wanted to create an experience that evoked all of our senses.
-I wanted people to touch their bare feet to clean floor, feel the softness of their clean bedsheets, see how organized their living room was with books perfectly stacked and toys perfectly stored in baskets, hear the misting of the air purifier and diffuser, and smell the organic aromatherapy and fragrant natural cleaning products and taste our fresh baked cookies left atop their perfectly made beds.
+When we decided to open up MaidPure, I wanted to create an experience that evoked our senses.
+I wanted people to touch their bare feet to clean the floor, feel the softness of their clean bedsheets, see how organized their living room was with books perfectly stacked and toys perfectly stored in baskets, hear the misting of the air purifier and diffuser, and smell the organic aromatherapy and fragrant natural cleaning products and taste our fresh baked cookies left atop their perfectly made beds.
 I wanted to create a housekeeping experience like no other.
-I guess you could say it is that passion for smell and desire to take clients back to a happy place that still drives our company’s purpose today.
+I guess you could say that passion for smell and desire to take clients back to a happy place still drive our company’s purpose today.

 I have been asked a lot over the past 15 years how we pick our signature fragrances or how they can create the same aroma in between cleanings.
 Here are some tips to make your home smell magical:

 4. Candles, candles, and candles.
-I must have 20 candles all over my house and another 20 in my cabinet as back up.
+I must have 20 candles all over my house and another 20 in my cabinet as a backup.
 As much as I am a sucker for smells, I am a bigger sucker for all things candles.
 Curio/Aspen Bay is my all-time favorite brand.
-I love the Volcano and I love all of the designs they have especially around the holidays (curiobrands.com).
+I love the Volcano, and I love all of their designs, especially around the holidays (curiobrands.com).
 The Christmas selection is so strong and potent you can smell it before you even light the candle!

-5. Cleaning Products ? essential oils are in my opinion the main reason why natural cleaning products have made such a splash.
-Don’t get me wrong most people have switched from bleach and ammonia because of the environment and health risks but who doesn’t love the smell of good/natural all-purpose cleaner?
+5. Cleaning Products?
+Essential oils are, in my opinion, the main reason why natural cleaning products have made such a splash.
+Don’t get me wrong most people have switched from bleach and ammonia because of the environment and health risks, but who doesn’t love the smell of good/natural all-purpose cleaner?
 I’ll have another blog on DIY natural cleaners (they are so easy to make!) but for now, I am loving Method and their new colorful product line.
-They are not only to die for smell wise but they are super cute on any kitchen or bathroom sink.
-Another pro tip-Mrs. Meyer’s all-purpose concentrate on your floors.
+They are not only to die for smell-wise, but they are super cute on any kitchen or bathroom sink.
+Another pro tip, use Mrs. Meyer’s all-purpose concentrate on your floors.
 You will thank me when you are done!

-Okay, now that you know all my personal favs and have a good idea about the power of smells and its triggers on memory who is ready to bake holiday cookies and light up a Frazier fur?
+Okay, now that you know all my personal favs and have a good idea about the power of smells and their triggers on memory which is ready to bake holiday cookies and light up a Frazier fur?